Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Fractional charge versus fractional Josephson effect

 Let us conclude this section by summarizing, that for a generic open quantum circuit, the emergence of fractional charges defined in the FCS ($\chi$) and a fractional Josephson effect, indicating the unit of charge with which the magnetic field interacts ($\phi$) are in so far related, as they are generated by exceptional points in the 2D space spanned by $(\chi,\phi)$.
 They are however also distinct in the sense that these exceptional points produce different braids when analyzing the spectrum either along the $\chi$-space (where either $2\pi$- or $4\pi$-periodic spectra emerge) or along the $\phi$-space (where we find $2\pi$-, $4\pi$- and even $8\pi$-periodic spectra).
 Moreover, we can show that the fractional Josephson effect, and thus a closing of the minigap in the Josephson energy (imaginary part of the complex eigenspectrum) can be stabilized when combining nonequilibrium and transport measurements, a feature which is impossible for a closed (dissipation-free) circuit.

-Finally, let us point out, that there is a left-right asymmetry in the occurrence of topological phases, as can be seen when swapping $E_{JL}\leftrightarrow E_{JR}$, e.g., when comparing Figs.~\ref{fig:map_chi}a and c as well as Figs.~\ref{fig:map_phi}a and c.
+Finally, let us explicitly point out what we have already indicated at the beginning of Sec.~\ref{sec:different_flavors_of_FCS}.
+Namely, there is a left-right asymmetry in the occurrence of topological phases, as can be seen when swapping $E_{JL}\leftrightarrow E_{JR}$, e.g., when comparing Figs.~\ref{fig:map_chi}a and c as well as Figs.~\ref{fig:map_phi}a and c.
 This is due to the fact, that the current is measured asymmetrically (at the right contact), as we have discussed when defining the current operator, Eq.~\eqref{eq:supercurrent_operator}.
 Exact left-right symmetry is only achieved by mirroring the circuit \textit{and} the detector placement.